AE - Aerospace Engineering

 Analysis of compressible fluid flow for one- and two-dimensional cases, moving shock waves, one-dimensional flow with friction and heat addition, linearized potential equation, method of characteristics, conical shocks and subsonic similarity laws.
 Prerequisites: AE 424, ME 521 or equivalent.

 AE 719.
-Introduction to Computational Fluid Dynamics 3 credit hours
+Introduction to Computational Fluid Dynamics (3).

 Classification of partial differential equations, numerical solution of parabolic, elliptic and hyperbolic differential equations, stability analysis, boundary conditions, scalar representation of the Navier-Stokes equations, incompressible Navier-Stokes equations.
 Prerequisite: AE 424 or ME 521.

 Advanced treatment of the theoretical concepts and principles necessary for the application of the finite element method in the solution of differential equations in engineering.
-Prerequisites: AE 333, 625 or equivalent, or instructor's consent.
+Prerequisite: AE 525 or AE 733.

-Develops the equations of the theory of elasticity and uses them to determine stress and displacement fields in linear elastic isotropic bodies; uses Airy stress functions to obtain solutions, and introduces energy principles and variational methods.
-Prerequisite: instructor's consent.
+Develops the equations of the theory of elasticity and uses them to determine stress and displacement fields in linear elastic isotropic bodies; uses Airy stress functions to obtain solutions.
+Prerequisite: AE 525 or AE 733.

-An introduction to the mechanics of damage tolerance emphasizing stress analysis oriented fracture mechanics.
-Includes stress intensity, fracture toughness, residual strength, fatigue crack growth rate, fatigue crack propagation and damage tolerance concepts.
-Prerequisite: AE 525 or instructor's consent.
+Introduction to fatigue analysis and mechanics of damage tolerance emphasizing stress analysis oriented fracture mechanics.
+Includes stress intensity, fracture toughness, residual strength, fatigue crack growth rate, fatigue crack propagation, and damage tolerance concepts.
+Prerequisite: AE 525 or AE 733.

 A descriptive classification of advanced composite materials and their constituents; mechanics of lamina and laminates, testing for material properties, lamina and laminate failure criteria, laminate strain allowables, structural analysis (beams and axially loaded members), design guidelines, introduction to manufacturing methods, repair and nondestructive testing.
-Prerequisites: AE 333, senior standing.
+Prerequisite: AE 525, or AE 733, or equivalent.

 AE 759.
-Neural Networks for System Modeling and Control 3 credit hours
+Neural Networks for System Modeling and Control (3).